slarmoo/.github/profile/webServices/node/node.md

 countdown();
 ```

-We can execute the JavaScript by passed the file to node, and receive the following result.
+We can execute the JavaScript by passing the file to `node`, and receive the following result.

 ```sh
 ➜  node index.js